ddnexus/irt/README.markdown

 The 'self' of the new session will be the 'self' at the line you called it, so you can play with local variables and methods as you would do it at that line.

-If you use 'nano' or 'vi' in a binding session you will open the file that contains the 'irt binding' call at that line: very handy to edit your code in place.
+If you use 'nano', 'emacs' or 'vi' in a binding session you will open the file that contains the 'irt binding' call at that line: very handy to edit your code in place.

 When you close the session with 'exit' (or 'x' or 'q'), IRT will not pass back anything from the binding session.